junaid-mohammad/Family-Baggage/README.md

 ## 📄 License

 This project is open-source and available for anyone to learn from, build on, or improve.
-Use it for your own family, travel logs, or even a class project — just don't forget to give credit where it's due.
+Use it for your own family, travel logs, or even web development practice.

 ---